sburtner/mat259_w19/assignment1.md

+# MySQL Assignment

-MYSQL ASSIGNMENT - THE CONCEPT: In any database, there lies hidden knowledge.
+*THE CONCEPT*: In any database, there lies hidden knowledge.
 What does a database contain, and what can MySQL queries reveal?
 Your first assignment is to find something of interest based on your own cultural / knowledge interests.
 Here are some options:

 1) Topics of Cultural Interest:
 - What is the performance of a topic, a title, - a media over time, or by volume, or by trends, or by news events?